 The deadline is the date by which you must e-submit your application on SOPHAS and all of your documents must be received by them (letters of recommendation, transcripts, etc.).

 The SOPHAS processing time of 2-4 weeks comes after the deadline.
 We strongly encourage you to have official transcripts sent to SOPHAS as early in the process as possible.
 Many college/university Registrar’s Offices close for winter break in mid-December, so waiting until then to request that transcripts be sent is not advisable if you are trying to meet a December or January deadline.

-Note: GRE scores can be received by SOPHAS 3 weeks after the deadline, which means that you must take the GRE by the deadline date.
+Note: GRE scores can be received by SOPHAS 10 days after the deadline, which means that you must take the GRE at least one week prior to the deadline date.
 Please make sure to submit your scores to code 4253 the University of Arizona College of Public Health/SOPHAS, which routes your scores directly to SOPHAS.
 In addition to submitting your official GRE scores, we also recommend that you type your unofficial scores into SOPHAS in order to expedite the process.

 Both deadlines indicate the date by which you must e-submit your application and have all materials into SOPHAS.
 Applying by the priority deadline gives you the highest priority for both admissions and for funding.
 The secondary deadline is for those who miss the first deadline, but we typically don’t have as much financial aid available (although federal loans are always available).
 The application process is the same.
 Some programs admit on a rolling basis after the deadlines, if space is available.

 Yes, you can apply to multiple schools and programs in SOPHAS.
 Each school is likely to have its own deadline that must be followed.
 It is your responsibility to keep track of the different deadlines for each school and to submit the appropriate materials on time.
 You may find it helpful to plan on submitting all of the required materials for each school by the earliest deadline.